China's agreement expected to slow flow of fentanyl into US, but not solve overdose epidemic

 The powerful drugs are showing up in different places in the nation's supply of illicit substances.
 It's in counterfeit pills and cocaine, in some cases causing overdoses in people who have no idea that they're using fentanyl.
 It's also sought out by some people with opioid use disorder.
 In many areas of the country, it's mostly replaced the supply of heroin.

-Xi said at a dinner in San Francisco Wednesday: “China sympathizes deeply with the American people, especially the young, for the sufferings that fentanyl has inflicted upon them.”
+Xi said at a dinner Wednesday in San Francisco, “China sympathizes deeply with the American people, especially the young, for the sufferings that fentanyl has inflicted upon them.”

 The tone has changed from earlier this year.
 In April, Wang Wenbin, a spokesperson for the Chinese Foreign Ministry criticized the U.S. for blaming China for the precursors, saying they're "ordinary chemicals sold through normal trade."
 And China blasted the U.S. over the summer for imposing sanctions on Chinese anti-drug efforts rather than praising their efforts.